melmzv/arg_ss24_project/README.md

 ### Where do I start?

-You start by setting up few tools on your system.
+You start by setting up few tools on your system:

 - If you are new to Python, we recommend that you follow the [Real Python installation guide](https://realpython.com/installing-python/) that gives a good overview of how to set up Python on your system.